 Eron Evans died on Jan.
 1, 2016, at the age of 41.
 Her premature death was the direct and proximate result of her more than 30 years of talcum powder use and subsequent ovarian cancer diagnosis.
 Darlene Evans is pursuing the claims on her daughter’s behalf.

 Johnson and Johnson has been facing very public lawsuits over the last year and a half linking its talcum powder products to ovarian cancer.
-Thus far, four juries have found the company faied to warn consumers of this cancer risk and held it accountable, with verdicts of $110 million, $72 million, $70 million and $55 million.
+Thus far, four juries have found the company failed to warn consumers of this cancer risk and held it accountable, with verdicts of $110 million, $72 million, $70 million, and $55 million.
 Two of those juries also held J&J’s talc provider Imerys Talc America responsible and ordered it to pay damages as well.

 Plaintiffs’ lawyers have uncovered a decades-long cover-up by Johnson & Johnson and Imerys of the increased risk of ovarian cancer linked to its products.
 Juries have been shown a clear trail of internal documents as evidence that J&J has known about those dangers for decades but has attempted to suppress and dismiss the findings.